 Research suggests that there are gender differences in business development.
 Regardless of industry, women tend to develop relationships for the intrinsic value of those relationships, while men do so for the potential yield those relationships may bring.
 Men approach prospects with the goal of obtaining business, whilst women’s goal is to build ties.
 A gross generalization?
 Maybe.
 But the fact is, there are still far more men in partnership and leadership roles than women, and business development – the people you know, your order book, and your ranking within an organization – is key to that.

 The book features multiple contributions from women across the globe, looking at the skills and techniques, experiences and talents that female lawyers use to develop their practices and grow their order books, acting as both inspiration and motivation to its readers.

-Chapter 2: The power of empathy in legal practice
+Chapter 2: Feeling lawyers – how to harness the power of empathy in your legal practice

 By Nika Kabiri, VP, Lux Insights